 My pop up no dig gardens featured at several local festivals, where I also gave gardening talks and potion making workshops.
 This is our no dig pop up garden at the Bath and West Show, 2015.
 I suggested the idea of the pop up gardens as an interesting addition to the Horticultural Village, which proved to be very popular.

-In March 2012 I joined the team at Stavordale Priory as their kitchen gardener, converting the kitchen garden to no dig and from November of that year Charles and I started working together again at his new garden at Homeacres, gardening and running courses, where I make huge lunches from homegrown food.
+In March 2012 (until October 2015) I joined the team at Stavordale Priory as their kitchen gardener, converting the kitchen garden to no dig and from November of that year Charles and I started working together again at his new garden at Homeacres, gardening and running courses, where I make huge lunches from homegrown food.